rafaeltomesouza/marvelspot-prod/README.md

 # Marvel-Spot Project

-The Marvel-Spot project MVP allows the user post comments and vote in the commics that he/she reads.
+The Marvel-Spot project MVP allows the user to create posts and vote in the commics that he/she read.
 So, the user can vote up or down based on his opinion anytime he/she wishes.

-The user can select a commic for more details and create a post defining the category equal ```spoiler``` or ```comment```.
+It is a digital catalog where the user can search for the commic and he/she can read the others opinion.
+The concept of the portal was based in the following [wireframes](project-marvel-spot-final.pdf).
+So, the user can select a commic for more details and create a post defining the category equal ```spoiler``` or ```comment```.

+We are using an API from Marvel to return all the commics produced and the firebase to save the users' posts.

+## Requirements to visualize the portal

+Browser: Chrome (latest version) / Firefox (lastes version) or Edge.
+Not compatible with mobile devices yet, but you can have friendly visualization on tablets.

+## Portal developed

+Browser: Chrome (latest version)
+OS: MacOS Mojave

 ## The project is available on web